phoenixframework/phoenix/H_ecto_models.md

 end
 ```

-Now if we try to add add a new user through the front end of the application with a bio of "A", we should see this error message at the top of the page.
+Now if we try to add a new user through the front end of the application with a bio of "A", we should see this error message at the top of the page.

 ```text
 Oops, something went wrong!
 Please check the errors below: